 Beautyblender's Zodiac Collection proves that sometimes even icons have to reinvent themselves.
-Like Madonna - and this squishy make-up sponge, which is now channelling astrology.
+Like Madonna—or this squishy make-up sponge, which is now channelling astrology.

 So what is it about the BeautyBlender that makes it a perennial in makeup artists’ kits and has us chomping at the bit as soon as it launches a new variation?

 The material of the Beautyblender Zodiac itself is no different than the original.
-Both are extremely porous, softening the wetter they become in order to seamlessly buff foundations, BB creams, powders, and concealers into the skin.
+Both are extremely porous, softening the wetter they become in order to seamlessly buff the best BB creams, powders, and concealers into the skin.